jinosh05/flutter_bloc_theming_example/README.md

 ## Flutter Bloc Theming Example

-Simple working example of Theming in Flutter using Flutter using Flutter Bloc.
+Simple working example of Theming in Flutter using Flutter Bloc.

 ## Packages Used